morgankenyon/WabbyLang/README.md

 * Write a valid `.waux` program
   * See [examples](./examples/waux/) to get started
   * Every waux file requires a 0 parameter `main` function
-  * All code required must be in your `.waux` file, waux does not currently support importing across files.
+  * All code must be in a single `.waux` file, waux does not currently support importing across files.
 * Run `waux compile <.waux file>` to generate a wasm file
 * Run `waux run <.wasm file>` to run the generated wasm
   * Can also run in any other wasm compliant runtime.